yodertv/Reminders/doc/README.md

 - DB depends on MongoLab and modulus for production and local mongodb for dev.

 #Backlog:
+- Refactor changing archives to lists, and show completed, new list creation instead of archive button
+- Search feature
 - Rename default collection "todo" to "today".
 - Add unit testing.
 - Upgrade to mongojs 2.0